pygame/pygame/docs/reST/ref/freetype.rst

       surface.

-      If an empty string is passed for text then the returned Rect is zero width and the height of the font.
+      If an empty string is passed for text then the returned Rect is zero width and the height of the face.
 If dest is None the returned surface is the same dimensions as the boundary rect.
 The rect will test False.

-      The rendering is done using the font's default size in points and its default style, without any rotation, and taking into account fonts which are set to be drawn vertically via the :meth:`Font.vertical` attribute.
+      The rendering is done using the face's default size in points and its default style, without any rotation, and taking into account faces which are set to be drawn vertically via the :meth:`Face.vertical` attribute.
       Optionally you may specify another point size to use via the 'ptsize' argument, a text rotation via the 'rotation' argument, or a new text style via the 'style' argument.